Aged care

 Primary Health Tasmania commissioned Richmond Fellowship Tasmania to work work with residential aged care operators across the state to offer residents a range of evidence-based treatment options to

-It’s all about exploring a new model of care designed to improve access to psychological treatment services for people living in aged care facilities.
+It’s all about exploring a new model of care designed to improve access to psychological treatment services for people living in aged care homes.

 “Before, if people were in a residential aged care facility and they wanted to see someone about their mental health, like a psychologist, then they’d have to